dnanexus/dxWDL/doc/MissingCallArguments.md

 ## Implementation issues

 An implementation will need to start by adding the missing arguments.
-Let's tkae a look at adding `trivial.add.b`.
+Let's take a look at adding `trivial.add.b`.
 The workflow is rewritten to:

 ```wdl
 workflow trivial {